xamata/website-portfolio/README.md

-# website-portfolio
+# Working Portfolio
-A website portfolio for myself.
+My portfolio was created using Angular and hosted on Azure’s Static Web App through github deployment.